dagibu301/twitter-cognito-openid-wrapper/README.md

 ### Using other OAuth providers

-If you want to use a provider other than GitHub, you'll need to change the contents of `userinfo` in `src/openid.js`.
+If you want to use a provider other than Discord, you'll need to change the contents of `userinfo` in `src/openid.js`.

-### Using a custom GitHub location

-If you're using an on-site GitHub install, you will need to change the API endpoints used when the `github` object is initialised.

 ### Including additional user information

-If you want to include custom claims based on other GitHub data, you can extend `userinfo` in `src/openid.js`.
-You may need to add extra API client calls in `src/github.js`
+If you want to include custom claims based on other Discord data (user flags, communities, etc), you can extend `userinfo` in `src/openid.js`.
+You may need to add extra API client calls in `src/discord.js`

 ## Contributing